The Assessment Roll is now open for 2022 [March 4 - April 8, 2022] and assessment notices have been mailed to all assessed property owners.

-Assessment appeals must be submitted, using the appeal form on the reverse of your assessment notice, to the Secretary of the Board of Revision - RM of Stanley No. 215, Box 70, Melville, SK S0A 2P0.
+Assessment appeals must be submitted, using the appeal form on the reverse of your assessment notice, to the Secretary of the Board of Revision for the RM of Stanley No. 215 Western Municipal Consulting Ltd. P.O.
+Box 149, Meota, SK S0M 1X0

 Appeal fees are payable to the RM of Stanley No. 215.